-Build performance can be analysed in Xcode to speed up Xcode builds.
-This can easily speed up your workflow and save a lot of time during the day.
-Slow builds tempt to distract us as we have to wait and jump on distractions like Twitter and Slack.
+Build performance can be analyzed in Xcode to speed up your builds.
+This can quickly speed up your workflow and save a lot of time during the day for all developers working on the project.
+Slow builds often distract us as they enable us to focus on distractions like social media and Slack.

-By investigating your build performance and investing some time to improve where possible you’ll see that you can make progress with a few small steps.
+By investigating your build performance and investing some time to improve where possible, you’ll see that you can make progress with a few small steps.
+I’ve made our WeTransfer’s incremental build time 4x faster using several optimizations.
 Let’s dive into the options we have today.

 Build performance insights with Build Timing Summary